Israel's El Al adds fuel surcharge to airfares

-JERUSALEM El Al Airlines (ELAL.TA), Israel's flag carrier, said on Wednesday it was imposing another fuel surcharge of up to $40 per return ticket on long-haul flights due to high global oil prices.
+JERUSALEM Dec 28 El Al Airlines , Israel's flag carrier, said on Wednesday it was imposing another fuel surcharge of up to $40 per return ticket on long-haul flights due to high global oil prices.

 El Al said it was among the last of its peers to add a fuel surcharge to airfares, as Brent Crude has reached about $109 per barrel.